EOSIO/eosio-java/README.md

 EOSIO SDK for Java is an API for integrating with EOSIO-based blockchains using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).

 To date, EOSIO SDK for Java has only been tested on Android.
-The goal, however, is for the core library to run anywhere Java runs, adding other targets (server, desktop) as the library matures.
+The goal, however, is for the core library to run anywhere Java runs, adding other targets (server, desktop, embedded) as the library matures.

 *All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.*